-The proposals for Solar Radiation Management (SRM) is a form of climate engineering that would reduce global warming by reflecting UV-rays of the sun.
-Solar Radiation Management is an important topic for the IAS Exams.
+The proposal for Solar Radiation Management (SRM) is a form of climate engineering that would reduce global warming by reflecting the UV-rays of the sun.
+Solar Radiation Management is an important topic for IAS Exam.

 Solar Radiation Management – UPSC Notes:- Download PDF Here

-What is the purpose of the Solar Radiation Management?
+What is the purpose of Solar Radiation Management?

 To combat global warming, projects regarding climate engineering have been proposed.